toyan00/ToyanBomb/README.md

 ## 🚀 Installation

-1. Download the ToyanBomb release for your Beat Saber version.
+1. Download the ToyanBomb release for your Beat Saber version from GitHub Releases.
 2. Extract the downloaded archive.
 3. Copy `ToyanBomb.dll` into your Beat Saber `Plugins` folder.
 4. Start Beat Saber.